ehte01/Flick---Search-TV-Shows/README.md

 Tech Stacks used : HTML, CSS, Javascript.

 Tvmaze API has been used to fetch the data.
-Fetched data the displayed on Flick website
+Fetched data then displayed on Flick website